 - Contribute swims in your area to the wildswim.com map, and use the map to organise local swims in your area

 - Maintain a presence on OSS facebook, signposting swimmers in the right direction for the regular queries and posting your events

 - Operate under the terms of our Swim Responsibility Statement, which protects you and us legally from assuming responsibility for any swimmers

 - Add to the sum total of human fun

 - Be part of a movement which aims to establish more inland beaches, greater access to free swimming in rivers and lakes, and more riverbank clubs

-All regional reps become part of a team, and part of a fast-expanding network of swimmers.
+All regional reps become part of a team.
 We will provide you with advice on organising a social swim, and help you advertise and promote your event through Facebook and the OSS newsletter, and in return rely on you to maintain the good reputation of the OSS.